 Dr. Sorkin provides in-depth testing for the diagnosis and treatment of vision problems that often interfere with reading, learning and other activities of daily living.
 He is a member of the American Optometric Association, Optometric Extension Program Foundation, Neuro-Optometric Rehabilitation Association and a Fellow in the American Academy of Optometry and the College of Optometrists in Vision Development (COVD).

 Dr. Sorkin truly enjoys helping his patients overcome the visual roadblocks to their success and has been providing this type of vision care to patients for over 15 years.

-Kelsey first experienced visual therapy at our practice as a child after an eye injury made it difficult for her to use both eyes together.
+Kelsey first experienced visual therapy at our practice as a child after an eye injury made it difficult for her to use both eyes together as a team.
 She completed visual therapy with Dr. Michael Phillips, who was a pioneer in the field of Vision Therapy.
-She continued on as a patient, when Dr. Richard Sorkin took over Dr. Phillips’ practice.
+Kelsey continued on as a patient when Dr. Sorkin succeeded Dr. Phillips.

 Kelsey received her training as a Vision Therapist from Dr. Sorkin as well as Board Certified Vision Therapists.
-She continues to learn the newest procedures from Dr. Sorkin.
+She continues to learn the newest procedures from Dr. Sorkin and continuing education courses.
 Kelsey is proficient in providing vision therapy for children and adults of all ages.
 Kelsey achieved fellowship as a certified visual therapist (COVT) in April of 2017.